mehulagg/gitlab/doc/ci/multi_project_pipelines.md

   trigger: my/deployment
 ```

-In this example, when the `rspec` job succeeds in the `test` stage,
+In this example, after the `rspec` job succeeds in the `test` stage,
-the `staging` bridge job starts.
+the `staging` trigger job starts.
 The initial status of this
 job is `pending`.

 GitLab then creates a downstream pipeline in the